Julian-Alps/rifugiokugy.com/src/pages/rooms/index.en.md

   image: /img/Valbruna_e_jof_fuart_01.jpg
 rooms:
   title: "Rooms"
   text: "For lovers of comfort and privacy, you can book the Kugy Direct room, a romantic double room on the first floor.
 With its fifteen square meters, it is a very spacious room and the light tiles combined with the pine wood furnishings make the environment bright and welcoming.
-The private bathroom with modern finishes, equipped with shower and toilet, is also accessible to disabled people, as well as the room itself, accessible by elevator.
-For those who do not want to give up intimacy, the XXX room, just over ten square meters large, is located on the second and top floor of the building.
-Here too, the pine wood furniture gives the room that touch of order and brightness.
-It has a private bathroom with all essential services and can be reached by lift."
+The private bathroom with modern finishes, equipped with shower and toilet, is also accessible to disabled people, as well as the room itself, accessible by elevator."
   imageInfo:
     image: /img/camera_6_persone_Rifugio_Kugy.jpg
     alt: "The rooms"